caltechlibrary/newt/newt-presentation2.md

 - "Off the shelf" is simpler
 - Large YAML structures benefit from code generation
 - SQL turns people off, use a code generator
-- HTML and Mustache need a code generator
+- Mustache/HTML needs a code generator
-- Generating the "wiring up" of routes and templates is helpful
+- Automatic "wiring up" of routes and templates is helpful

 # Lessons learned, so far